MischaU8/yumyum/modelling/model-a-coffee-cup_PuRH_Td4_R4.md

 Uploaded: 2023-05-22

-yum yum Floyd here with a quick look at modeling a coffee cup in plasticity start by creating a cylinder then select and offset the top face using the keyboard shortcut o push the face down
+yum yum Floyd here with a quick look at modeling a coffee cup in Plasticity start by creating a cylinder then select and offset the top face using the keyboard shortcut o push the face down